Skip to Content

 It’s a dramatic scene that forces you to stop the car (where possible) and take all in.

-And the perfect, possible stopping point between Kalkan and Kaş is Kaputaş Beach.
+And out of season, the perfect, possible stopping point between Kalkan and Kaş is Kaputaş Beach.

 As the high road twists tightly around the cliff face on the right of this shot, the driver sees a deep gorge and passes over a bridge.